 “If you go to the science center, people are like, ‘What’s wrong with that kid?
 Why can’t she control that kid?’” she says.
 “You don’t have that here.”

 McNair also likes that her students can all find something they enjoy.
-Besides fishing, boating and music, Adventure Camp offers BB guns and archery, crafts, science activities and even bubble play.
+Besides fishing, boating and music, Adventure Camp offers archery, crafts, science activities and even bubble play.

 The crew from Cedar Grove Elementary had done most of those activities by the time they stopped at the camp dining hall to eat.
 As the kids dug into their sack lunches, Kaycee Woods says the day had given her students the chance to try new things — including leadership.